codearryaas/swift-rank/.docs/user-guide/getting-started.md

    - **Value**: Select "Posts"
 4. Click outside to save the rule

-This tells Schema Engine to apply this schema to all blog posts.
+This tells Swift Rank to apply this schema to all blog posts.

 ### Step 5: Publish Your Template